OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

   ![](../.attachments/mocajar8.png)
   ![](../.attachments/mocajar10.png)

-- After the download completes, close Moca Client and reopen it as an **administrator**.
-Now system will automatically rename moca.pending_jar to moca.jar and show following popup:
+- After the download completes, close MOCA Client and reopen it as an **administrator**.
+Now the system will automatically rename moca.pending_jar to `moca.jar` and show following popup:

   ![OSSIMOCAJAR9](../.attachments/mocajar11.PNG)
   ![OSSIMOCAJAR10](../.attachments/mocajar12.png)

-- Now when you will restart an application, the sytem will use `moca.jar` instead of ossimoca.jar.
+- Now when you restart the application, the system will use `moca.jar` instead of ossimoca.jar.

 ### Download via Tools Menu

-- If you have skipped [Get moca.jar from Smart Moca Client](#1-get-mocajar-from-smart-moca-client), then you can download the moca.jar later by navigating to **Tools --> Download moca.jar**.
+- If you have skipped [Get moca.jar from Smart MOCA Client](#1-get-mocajar-from-smart-moca-client), then you can download the moca.jar later by navigating to **Tools --> Download moca.jar**.

   ![](../.attachments/mocajar3.png)

-<mark>**Note:** *Please launch Smart Moca Client as an Administrator and connect to server to download moca.jar successfully.*</mark>
+<mark>**Note:** *Please launch Smart MOCA Client as an Administrator and connect to server to download moca.jar successfully.*</mark>

 ### Manual placement of 'moca.jar'

-Follow the steps below to manually place moca.jar:
+Follow the steps below to manually place `moca.jar`:

 1. Navigate to the `C:\Program Files (x86)\Oracular MOCA Client/lib` and remove the existing `ossimoca.jar` file.

     ![](../.attachments/dhl027.png)

-2. Now place Blueyonder's `moca.jar` file at `C:\Program Files (x86)\Oracular MOCA Client`.
+2. Now place Blue Yonder's `moca.jar` file at `C:\Program Files (x86)\Oracular MOCA Client`

     ![](../.attachments/dhl026.png)

-This process will allow you to use the necessary moca.jar file with the Smart MOCA Client.
+This process will allow you to use the necessary `moca.jar` file with the Smart MOCA Client.

-## Typical Installation Issues - Smart Moca Client
+## Typical Installation Issues - Smart MOCA Client

-1. Download moca.jar without launching moca client as an administrator and get following error:
+1. If you download `moca.jar` without launching MOCA Client as an administrator, and get the following error:

     ![](../.attachments/dhl025.png)

     **Solution:**

-     - Right-click on moca client launcher from desktop or start menu and click on **Run as adminstrator** to download moca.jar.
+     - Right-click on MOCA Client launcher from desktop or start menu and click on **Run as Adminstrator** to download `moca.jar`

-2. Download moca.jar by navigating `Tools->Download moca.jar` without adding server connections and get following error:
+2. If you download `moca.jar` by navigating `Tools->Download moca.jar` without adding server connections and get the following error:

     ![](../.attachments/dhl028.png)

     **Solution:**

-     - Follow [Add/Update/Remove Server](../connections.md) to add server information for the connection in Smart Moca Client.
+     - Follow [Add/Update/Remove Server](../connections.md) to add server information for the connection in Smart MOCA Client.

-3. Get following error while downloading moca.jar:
+3. If you get following error while downloading `moca.jar`

     ![](../.attachments/dhl029.png)

     **Solution:**

-     - It is needed to restart Moca Client twice as `Run as administrator` as mentioned in [Get moca.jar from Smart Moca Client](#1-get-mocajar-from-smart-moca-client).
+     - It is necessary to restart MOCA Client twice as `Run as administrator` as mentioned in [Get moca.jar from Smart MOCA Client](#1-get-mocajar-from-smart-moca-client).

-4. moca.jar is downloaded but moca client is not using it and you are getting issues related moca.jar like tracing etc.
+4. If `moca.jar` is downloaded but MOCA Client is not using it and you are getting issues related `moca.jar` like tracing etc.

     ![](../.attachments/dhl031.png)

     **Solution:**

-     - Restart moca client as an Administrator atleast once to use moca.jar and verify by navigating **Help -> About Smart MOCA and SQL Client**.
+     - Restart MOCA Client as an Administrator at least once to use `moca.jar` and verify it by navigating to **Help -> About Smart MOCA and SQL Client**.

     ![](../.attachments/dhl035.png)

-5. Moca client launcher shortcut is not created at desktop/start menu or it is throwing an error.
+5. If MOCA Client launcher shortcut is not created at desktop/start menu or it is throwing an error.

     **Solution:**